Small sweet dumpling squash stuffed with lemony rice make adorable individual side or main dishes for any holiday celebration.

-One of my favorite ways to cook winter squash is to roast it simply with lemon, salt, and pepper.
-So when I brought home these beautiful sweet dumpling squash and started thinking about how to use them, my first impulse was toward the simple lemon treatment.
+One of my favorite ways to cook winter squash is to roast it simply with lemon, salt, and pepper, as I did in this dish featuring quinoa.
+So when I brought home several beautifully striped sweet dumpling squash and started thinking about how to use them, my first impulse was toward the simple lemon treatment.

 I served these stuffed squash as a side rather than a main dish, alongside baked tofu.
 But if you’d like to make them the centerpiece of a meal, try sautéing cubes of lemon-marinated tempeh along with the onion and increase the amount of soy sauce and herbs a little.

 Sweet Dumpling Squash Stuffed with Lemon-Herb Rice